centuryglass/IntraPaint/doc/tool_guide.md

 - **Arrow keys**: Move the layer within the image.
 - **Ctrl + arrow keys**: Resize the layer.
 - **"O", "P" keys**: Rotate the layer counter-clockwise or clockwise.
 - **Hold Shift**: When resizing the layer using the corner points, keep the layer's aspect ratio the same.
-Also increases speed when changing layer scale, position, or rotation using keyboard keys.
+- **Hold Alt**: Increase speed when changing layer scale, position, or rotation using keyboard keys.

 #### User interface
 <img src="./labeled_screenshots/tools/transform.png" alt="Screenshot of the layer transformation tool controls, with specific elements numbered."/>